Growing up

 Help, help, said Sally.

-The best time of the school day was when our teacher released us to go outside, that is when all that built-up energy exploded into fun.
+The best time of the school day was when our teacher let us go outside; that was when all that built-up energy exploded into fun.

 We would jump, run, hop, skip, and swing, no matter what the weather, hot, cold, snowing, raining, or even when the sun was shining brightly.

-When the teacher called us to return inside, our energy was still boiling.
+When the teacher called us back inside, our energy was still high.

 We would come running, all the while the teacher would be saying, DON'T RUN!